frankframework/frank-manual/docs/source/testing/ladybug/extendTable/extendTable.rst

 ..
 WARNING::

-   In case Ladybug needs data from the database, set ``jdbc.migrator.active=true`` in a properties file in the ``classes`` directory or in ``src/main/resources`` for a Maven project.
-This is relevant if reports are stored in the database, see :ref:`testingLadybugStorages`.
+   If you want to keep Ladybug reports in a database, you have to do more.
+Please see :ref:`testingLadybugStorages`.